NASCAR Power Rankings: Christopher Bell Jumps Up After Bristol Dirt Win

-NASCAR Power Rankings: Bell jumps up after Bristol Dirt win originally appeared on NBC Sports Chicago
+NASCAR Power Rankings: Bell jumps up after Bristol Dirt win originally appeared on NBC Sports Philadelphia

 The only dirt race on the NASCAR schedule delivered some exciting action on Sunday.